Kenya tracks Facebook, Twitter for election "hate speech"

 Joshua Arap Sang faces charges of crimes against humanity alongside Kenyatta and Ruto.
 They all say they are innocent.

-During the 2007-08 clashes, mobile phone text messages were a powerful tool for organizing vigilante groups and mobs, according to the National Human Rights Commission.
+During the 2007-08 clashes, mobile phone text messages were a powerful tool for organising vigilante groups and mobs, according to the National Human Rights Commission.

 To curb this, Kenya has ordered that all lines that cannot be traced to a known user be de-registered in a bid to clamp down on people sending out provocative texts.